Many spouses expect divorce to be an ongoing battle, but as a seasoned

 which you are both satisfied.
 This contract should cover everything that

-is important to you both, like custody of your children, support, maintenance,
+is necessary and important to you both, like custody of your children,

-separation and marital property, division of your assets, and personal
+support, maintenance, separate and marital property, division of your

-You will need the help of a divorce mediator or attorney to create a solid
+You will need the help of a divorce attorney/mediator to create a solid

-agreement.
-I have helped thousands of couples design a separation agreement
+separation agreement.
+I have helped thousands of couples design an agreement